Updated March 24, 2021

 Beth Israel Lahey Health Behavioral Services is the largest network of mental health and substance use disorder services in the greater Boston area and eastern Massachusetts. (agreed to a one-year CAP)

 $3,500 – King MD

 King MD is a small health care provider of psychiatric services in Virginia. (agreed to a two-year CAP)

 Wise Psychiatry is a small health care provider that provides psychiatric services in Colorado. (agreed to a one-year CAP)

-Seven More Right of Access Cases Announced from October 2020 through January 2021
+Six More Right of Access Cases Announced from October through December 2020

 $160,000 – Dignity Health